 Make sure you’re ready

-Like all other UK banks, we’ve added extra security checks when you use Internet Banking.
-You will soon notice these changes when you shop online.
+Like many other banks, we’re adding extra security checks when you use Currency Internet Banking and shop online.

-If you do any of these things, you may notice an extra step in security.
+If you do either of these things, you may notice an extra step in security.
 This is because you’ll need to use two different ways of proving who you are.
 Your password and memorable information count as one way.
-The other way could be using your Mobile Banking app, getting a passcode sent to your mobile, or us calling your landline.
+The other way could be getting a passcode sent to your mobile, or us calling a number we hold on file.

 It’s important that you’re ready for these extra steps, otherwise you might not be able to make your purchase or log on.